Go Fish Sportfishing

 Blacknose Shark

-Blacknose Sharks are smaller sharks, usually 4-5 feet long, that pack a punch for their size.
-You'll find them in shallow coastal waters, often near reefs or sandy bottoms.
-They're pretty common around here in the warmer months.
-These sharks are known for their speed and agility, which makes them a fun catch for anglers looking for a good tussle.
-To land one, try chumming with cut fish to draw them in.
-Use fresh mackerel or bluefish as bait - they can't resist it.
-Here's a pro tip: when a Blacknose takes the bait, wait about 5-10 seconds before setting the hook.
-This gives the shark time to really get the bait in its mouth.
-Once hooked, keep that line tight and be ready to move your boat if needed.
-They're not huge, but they'll give you a run for your money!
+Blacknose Sharks are the speedsters of the shark world, usually 4-5 feet long and around 20 pounds.
+You'll spot 'em in shallow coastal waters, often near reefs or sandy bottoms.
+These guys are year-round residents, but they're more active in warmer months.
+Anglers dig Blacknose Sharks for their quick runs and the thrill of landing a shark.
+To hook one, try chumming with cut fish to draw 'em in.
+Use fresh mackerel or bluefish for bait - they can't resist it.
+Here's a local trick: when you get a bite, wait 5-10 seconds before setting the hook.
+It gives the shark time to really take the bait.
+Once hooked, keep that line tight and be ready to move your boat.
+These little sharks put up a big fight, making them a fun catch for beginners and pros alike.

 Blacknose Shark